Inc0mple/Compact-Transformers/README.md

 ## Visualisation/Evaluation
 - Download the 8GB [results file here](https://drive.google.com/file/d/1X9sribJdhdlttD4MDfaMHMbpsPynzUXh/view?usp=sharing) and unzip `result_final.7z`.
 Place the `result_final` folder in the root directory of this repository.
 This folder contains the results and checkpoints of all the models we trained.
 - Run `viz_eval.ipynb` to visualise and evaluate the results.
-- Run `gradio_demo_v2.ipynb` to run the gradio demo for your own images.
+- Run `gradio_demo.ipynb` to run the gradio demo for your own images.

 ## Training